qbancoffee/imac_g3_ivad_board_init/README.md

 ## Powering the down converter board PAV
 ![WiringPAV](imac_g3_slot_loading_pav_board.png?raw=true "Powering the PAV board")

+The CRT analog board provides 24v AC to the PAV or down converter board through the logic board via the J22 connector. you can directly connect the PAV board and the analog board through the J22 connector and the PAV board will produce the typical mother board volytages. +12v, +5v +3.3v ect...

 ## Powering the CRT on and off
 ![CRTOnAndOff](crt_power_on_and_off.png?raw=true "CRT On and Off")